Our 2017 Team

 Kimberly Clarke (Author Patron Assistant) is a Kingston native, Queen’s grad (English ’85) and recent returnee after 30 years abroad.
 A life-long book fiend, she’s been an editor and writer in international development for the last 28 years, working freelance from Lyme Regis (UK), Nicaragua, and now Kingston.
 Kimberly volunteered at KWF ’15 a month after arriving, and knew she’d found her spiritual home.
 After helping on the Stewardship team part-time in 2016, this year she will be starting early and helping Jan to reach an ambitious new Author Patron target for KWF ’17.
 And trying harder to return her library books on time.

-Ian Coutts (Profile Editor) was an editor at Toronto’s Madison Press Books for several years.
-He is the author of four books, and co-author of two, including Brew North: How Canadians Made Beer and Beer Made Canada.
-Ian is also a journalist whose work has appeared in Toronto Life, Canadian Business, The Globe and Mail, Taps: The Beer Magazine, and elsewhere.
-He works for the Canadian Museum of Civilization, the Canadian War Museum, and Queen’s University.
+Ian Coutts (Profile Editor) was an editor at Toronto’s Madison Press Books for fifteen years.
+He is the author of five books, and co-author of two, including Brew North: How Canadians Made Beer and Beer Made Canada and The Perfect Keg.
+Ian is also a journalist whose work has appeared in Toronto Life, Canadian Geographic, The Globe and Mail, Taps: The Beer Magazine, and elsewhere.
+He has worked for the Canadian Museum of Civilization, the Canadian War Museum, and Queen’s University.

 Kathy Cunningham (Authors @ School) has been an educator for many years in both the Limestone D.S.B and the Algonquin and Lakeshore C.D.S.
 B. working with students in both the elementary and secondary panels, retiring as an administrator of a secondary school.
 She is an avid reader and meets monthly with her book club.
 Kathy also volunteers at the Kingston General Hospital with her golden retriever Emma as part of the Therapy Dog Program.